-The 30th president of the United States of America who is mostly remembered for being a man of few words and for his nickname "Silent Cal."
+The 30th president of the United States of America who was mostly remembered for being a man of few words, which earn him the nickname Silent Cal.

-He was a farmer, school teacher, and local store clerk; he achieved national recognition for his handling of the Boston Police Strike of 1919.
+He was a farmer, school teacher, and local store clerk.
+He achieved national recognition for his handling of the Boston Police Strike of 1919.

 He held a record number of presidential press conferences for the time, totaling 520.

-His legacy as a small-government conservative came into question after he left office, but gained a renewed respect under Ronald Reagan who shared many of Coolidge's values.
+His legacy as a small-government conservative came into question after he left office, but gained a renewed respect under Ronald Reagan, who shared many of Coolidge's values.